josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 “Israel” is not one object.

-Jewish language, theology, history, political discourse, and contemporary identity routinely use *Yisrael* to point towards substantially different things: a people, a land, a state, a collective, an inheritance, an interior orientation.
+Jewish language, theology, philosophy, history, political discourse, and contemporary identity use *Yisrael* to point towards substantially different things: a people, a land, a collective, a political state, an inheritance, an ethical orientation, and an interior relationship.

 These meanings can overlap.

 They are not interchangeable.

+Nor is disagreement about what *Yisrael* means remotely new.

+Jewish argument over land, peoplehood, exile, return, sovereignty, covenant, collective obligation, political authority, and the relationship between earthly and theological Israel long predates the contemporary State of Israel.
+In the centuries following the Second Temple period, different Jewish communities, movements, philosophers, rabbis, mystics, and political traditions have continued to interpret and reinterpret what *Yisrael* is and what obligations follow from it.

+Those arguments did not begin in 2023.

+They did not begin in 1948.

+This node does not attempt to settle them.

+Instead, **Which Yisrael?** establishes a working vocabulary for this Polaris cluster so that several objects currently collapsed into the single English word “Israel” can be discussed separately.

+Two of the terms used here — **Atzmi Yisrael** and **Yisrael she-be'atzmi** — are explicitly proposed analytical vocabulary.

+They are not presented as established categories in Jewish philosophy, psychology, psychoanalysis, rabbinic literature, or Jewish studies.

+They are tools for this argument.

+Where other traditions use these words differently, **this node will diverge and note it** rather than pretending that several thousand years of Jewish argument have somehow produced one uncontested taxonomy.

+---

+## 🧭 A Note On The Terms

+For the purposes of this cluster, Polaris uses:

+- **Medinat Yisrael — מדינת ישראל** for the modern State of Israel;
+- **Eretz Yisrael — ארץ ישראל** for the Land of Israel;
+- **Am Yisrael — עם ישראל** for the People of Israel;
+- **Kol Yisrael — כל ישראל** for the Jewish collective / language of collective Jewish relationship;
+- **Atzmi Yisrael — עצמי ישראל** for an external Israel — particularly Medinat Yisrael — incorporated into psychological self-concept;
+- **Yisrael she-be'atzmi — ישראל שבעצמי** for an interior Jewish Yisrael from which the self may derive ethical, intellectual, spiritual, covenantal, or interpretive orientation.

+The first four terms have histories and meanings considerably larger than the summaries provided here.

+The final two are **working Polaris coinages**.

+The purpose is not to claim:

+> **This is what Yisrael objectively means.**

+It is to make possible the question:

+> **Which Yisrael are we talking about right now?**

-That distinction becomes particularly important when **Medinat Yisrael**, the modern State of Israel, becomes incorporated into an individual's developing self-concept.
+That distinction becomes particularly important when **Medinat Yisrael** becomes incorporated into an individual's developing self-concept.

 Criticism of a state's conduct can then be experienced not merely as information about an external political institution, but as information threatening something represented internally as part of the self.

-This node calls that object **Atzmi Yisrael**.
+This node calls that structure **Atzmi Yisrael**.

-It distinguishes it from **Yisrael she-be'atzmi**: the Israel within the self — an interior Jewish ethical, intellectual, spiritual, or covenantal orientation from which external institutions may themselves be judged.
+It distinguishes it from **Yisrael she-be'atzmi**: an interior Yisrael from which external institutions — including Medinat Yisrael — may themselves be judged.

-The distinction matters because an institution inside the self and a tradition from which the self judges institutions are not the same psychological architecture.
+An external state incorporated into the self and an interior tradition from which the self judges a state are not the same psychological architecture.

 ---